ZeyuanZhou/ZeyuanZhou.github.io/index.md

 ### 2020.1~ now:

 **The Major Research Plan of National Natural Science Foundation of China (NSFC) 2020**<br>
-High Order Difference Method on Unstructured Grid and Turbulence Simulation.<br>
+High Order Difference Method on Unstructured Grid and Turbulence Simulation. (ongoing)<br>
 (in charge of the paralle computing program, mainly in information exchange between multi blocks, and high order algorithm concerning the boundaries of block)

 **Student Research Training Plan (SRTP) 2020**<br>
-The Design and Simulation of Heavy Oil Sprayer<br>
+The Design and Simulation of Heavy Oil Sprayer (ongoing)<br>
 (In charge of the simulation process and program coding.)

 ### 2018.07 ~ 2020.3:

-**Internship at Shaanxi Key labtorary of CAGD**<br>
+**Intership at Shaanxi Key labtorary of CAGD**<br>
-majoring in programing to modelize the out shape of blade based on computer graphics theory.
+majoring in programing to modelize the out shape of blade based on computer graphics theory.<br>

 **Student Research Training Plan (SRTP) 2019**<br>
-A Design of Robot Chassis With Omnidirectional Wheel<br>
+A Design of Robot Chassis With Omnidirectional Wheel ( Excellent Project)<br>
 (In charge of the design control algorithm and coding.)

+**College Students' Entrepreneurship and Innovation Competition 2019**<br>
+Hand-held Pore Measuring Equipment Based On Machine Vision (Outstanding Project)

+## Awards & Honors

+University Outstanding Student 2019<br>

+Second Prize in BOE Bussiness & Industry Innovation Challenge 2019<br>

+China National Scholarship 2018<br>

+First Prize in Ship Model Design and Speeding Competition 2018<br>

+Second Prize in Chinese Physics Olympiad 2016 <br>

+## Publication

+**Patent:** <br>
+Zhengqi H, Tianyang Z, **Zeyuan Z**, Jiadong Z, Qixing S. A small hand-held intelligent detection equipment and method for aircraft mechanical connection hole. (submitted)